mgharvey/documents/dissertation_outline.md

 ### Relationship between phylogeographic structure and higher-level speciation rate

 A long-standing question I've hoped to address is to what degree phylogeographic structure is important in longer-term diversification.
-In$
+In this project, we compile mitochondrial phylogeographic datasets from over 200 New World birds and compare metrics of phylogeographic diversity with estimates of speciation rate from a phylogeny of all birds.

 **Status:** Analyzing data